Apple Walnut Tart that’s almost too pretty to eat… ALMOST!

 - Warm the apricot jam, and thin it with lemon juice.
 Brush this glaze over the apples, for shine and to prevent browning (optional).

 Happy Housewarming, Alice!
 I think you are going to love Madison.
 Just bundle up, girlfriend! 😉 And thank you so much for the opportunity to talk at all your readers today!
-Hope you enjoyed, Hip Foodie Mom peeps!
+Hope you enjoyed the apple walnut tart recipe, Hip Foodie Mom peeps!